CityUHK-CALAS/cityuhk-calas.github.io/content/post/20-05-15-Irfan-Zahid-patent/index.md

 ---
-title: Good News: Patent from Irfan and Dr. Zahid
+title: Good News - Patent from Irfan and Dr. Zahid
 date: 2020-05-15
 ---
 A patent from CALAS member Irfan and Dr. Zahid has been filed in the USA Patent office.